 You can find the Valentine play dough recipe card here – print it and pop it on the fridge door, and use it with your children to read and count out the ingredients.

-I’ve tried lots of different ways to add colour over the years, including different brands of food colouring and paints, but my current favourite is Wilton Icing Colour Gels (Amazon affiliate link).
+I’ve tried lots of different ways to add colour over the years, including different brands of food colouring and paints, but my current favourite is Wilton Icing Colour Gels (affiliate link).
 They give a great colour, don’t affect the consistency of the play dough, and you only need a little tiny bit of gel to get a great shade, so they last for ages.
 I made two batches of the play dough recipe and added red colour gel to one bowl, pink to another.
 Plus some glitter for added sparkle!

 You can set out an interesting invitation for play simply by raiding the kitchen cupboards.
 Cookie cutters and cake cases in different sizes, along with some cutlery, give you a great springboard for imaginative play.